 First, let’s understand the tax impact of making a lump sum withdrawal from super.

 Tax on lump sum withdrawals

-  If you are aged between 55 and 60 and withdraw funds from your super account, tax will apply on the taxable component of that withdrawal.
-If you are under the preservation age (currently between 55 and 60 depending on your date of birth) that tax rate is 22% (including Medicare levy); or 17% (including Medicare levy) on balances above $225,000 if you are over the preservation age but under 60.
+If you are under 60 and withdraw a lump sum from your super account, tax will apply on the taxable component of that withdrawal.
+If you are under the preservation age (currently between 55 and 60 depending on your date of birth) the tax rate is 22% (including Medicare levy); or 17% (including Medicare levy) on the portion of the taxable component that is above $235,000 (in 2023-24) if you are over the preservation age but under 60.
 If you are over age 60, withdrawals are tax free.

 Now, let’s understand the tax impact of making lump sum withdrawals from super after a TPD claim using a case study.

 Tax impact of a TPD claim inside super

 Darren’s case study:

 - Darren is 45 (born July 1977) and has been approved for a TPD claim of $300,000 inside his super fund.

 - He stopped working on 1st January 2022.